airborne-commando/OPSEC-OSINT-Tools/markdown/CSINT.md

 In summary:
 - As intelligence, CSINT means collecting confidential, non-public information with legal authority.
-- As an organization, CSINT is a research center focused on security and innovation in technology.

 See [HUMINT](HUMINT.md) and [Main Guide/Breached Data](../README.md#breached-data) as examples.